• Skip to primary navigation

 B2B Payments in Retail

 Online shopping is growing more rapidly than ever.
 Offering online payment options is critical for business success.
-There is currently a tectonic shift in the B2B retail payments landscape.
-Many providers feel underserved with their payment needs.
+There is currently a shift in the B2B retail payments landscape.
+Many providers feel underserved in their payment needs.
 More can be done to address the segment’s key pain points, which include:

 • Fraud risk